Pantyhose-X/awesome/README.md

 *   [hackerkid/Mind-Expanding-Books](https://github.com/hackerkid/Mind-Expanding-Books) -  :books: Find your next book to read!

-*   [Mintplex-Labs/anything-llm](https://github.com/Mintplex-Labs/anything-llm) - A multi-user ChatGPT for any LLMs, and vector database.
+*   [Mintplex-Labs/anything-llm](https://github.com/Mintplex-Labs/anything-llm) - A multi-user ChatGPT for any LLMs and vector database.
 Unlimited documents, messages, and storage in one privacy-focused app.
 Now available as a desktop application!

 *   [fonsp/Pluto.jl](https://github.com/fonsp/Pluto.jl) - 🎈 Simple reactive notebooks for Julia